Ecotenet

 Physical

 Most of the ecoregion is below 200 metres (660 ft) in elevation.[2]
 At its northern boundary on the Amazon river the elevation is 20 metres (66 ft) above sea level.[1]
 The ecoregion south of the river covers part of the low, flat Amazon basin, and rises gradually to the south and east to uplifted parts of the old Brazilian Shield.
 The southern part of the ecoregion contains the mountainous Parecis plateau (Chapada dos Parecis).[2]
-The land rises to 1,126 metres (3,694 ft) at the tallest peak of the Parecis plateau.[1][lower-alpha 1] The terrain here consists of table mountains with rocky meadows and semi-deciduous open submontane forest and woodland savanna.[2]
+The land rises to 1,126 metres (3,694 ft) at the tallest peak of the Parecis plateau.[1][a]
+The terrain here consists of table mountains with rocky meadows and semi-deciduous open submontane forest and woodland savanna.[2]

 The Madeira River is a sediment-rich whitewater river.
 The clearwater Tapajós, which rises in the ancient and well-weathered Brazilian Shield and follows a fixed course, does not carry sediment.
 Other large rivers in the region are the Maués Açu, Aripuanã and Canumã.[2]
 The Parecis plateau's main rivers are the Ji-Paraná, Juruena, Papagaio, do Sangue and Guaporé.[citation needed]